 This post is sponsored by Yoplait.

-I first came up with the idea to pack a little basket of snacks when we moved last March and the Mister and I had to drive separately for two days across four states.
+I first came up with the idea to pack a little basket of snacks when we moved last March and my husband and I had to drive separately for two days across four states.
 It was super helpful to have a little kit, and it helped us make better choices rather than just grabbing some junk food at the gas station.

 This time, I packed a little basket and a cooler with some of my toddler’s favorite wholesome snacks, because honestly, he is the one that I was worried about getting hungry and bored on our four hour drive.
 Today I wanted to share some of what I packed to help any other moms who might want to save money and time by packing ahead and bringing some wholesome snacks for a road trip with kids!